Fill form to unlock content

 For example, key insights include zoning or dwelling.
 “Zoning shows the parts of the store where customers spend time,” says Torbacke.
 “Dwelling reveals how long people stay in a particular area before moving on to the next, and where they just walk through without stopping.
 This information can be used to optimize the display of goods or adjust pricing strategies.”

-A major European food retailer put UShop+ into place to help drive sales and improve operations.
+A major European food retailer put UShop+ in place to help drive sales and improve operations.
 The solution uses a private cloud with edge servers in each of the stores and leverages the people-counting features of Advantech cameras.

 The stores have also incorporated environmental monitoring sensors into the platform.
 “Air quality is a major concern in the area,” says Torbacke.
 “We’ve integrated Ushop+ into the building management systems and can rev up ventilation and fans when needed.”